Unit 81

-Unit 81 (יחידה 81) is a secret technology unit part of the Special Operations Division of the Military Intelligence Directorate, an independent service of the Israel Defense Forces (IDF).
-The unit focuses on building and supplying cutting-edge technologies to Israeli combat soldiers and spies.
-It is often related to Unit 8200, which is responsible for signal intelligence (SIGINT) and code decryption.
+Unit 81 (יחידה 81, Yechida Shmone Achat, "Unit eight one") is a secret, highly classified technology unit part of the Special Operations Division of the Military Intelligence Directorate, an independent service of the Israel Defense Forces (IDF).
+The unit focuses on building, supplying, and providing training in cutting-edge technologies to Israeli elite commando forces and spies.

 Achievements

 According to a 2021 report by the Israeli business newspaper Calcalist in the last decade alone 100 veterans of the unit have founded 50 technology companies having raised US$4 billion with their accumulated valuations surpassing US$10 billion.